frostbits-security/SIET/README.md

 ## This is python2 version.
-Please upload python3 version of tool from here: https://github.com/frostbits-security/SIETpy3
+Please use python3 version of tool from here: https://github.com/frostbits-security/SIETpy3

 # SIET - Smart Install Exploitation Tool